b00f/b00f.github.io/_posts/2023-05-21-securing_cloud_server.md

 adduser pactus sudo
 ```

-Finally, Ensure everything is set correctly using the
+Finally, ensure everything is set correctly using the
 [id](https://www.cyberciti.biz/faq/unix-linux-id-command-examples-usage-syntax/) command:

 ```bash
 id pactus
 ```

-**Step 3: Enable SSH login**
+**Step 3: Enable SSH login for new user**

 Now, we're going to connect to the server with the new user.